ivanchoo/TracWikiSync/README.md

 This [Trac](http://trac.edgewall.org/) plugin allows you to synchronize wiki pages between to separate Trac installations.

-A common use case is be to install a local Trac project on your workstation and synchronize the wiki pages with your remote Trac server.
+A common use case is to install a local Trac project on your workstation and synchronize the wiki pages with your remote Trac server.
 This allows you to bring the wiki content offline, or edit the content locally before batch updating to the remote server (useful when working over slow Internet/VPN connections).

 Features